docsforadobe/javascript-tools-guide/docs/introduction/extendscript-overview.rst

 Example code
 ------------
-The Adobe ExtendScript SDK, which contains this document, also contains a set of code samples that demonstrate how to use features of ScriptUI, interapplication communication, and external communication.
+The `Adobe ExtendScript SDK <https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit>`_, which contains this document, also contains a set of code samples that demonstrate how to use features of ScriptUI, interapplication communication, and external communication.
 This book refers to these samples by name for illustration of concepts and techniques.

-You can download the SDK from Adobe Developer Center, http://www.adobe.com/devnet/scripting/.
+You can download the latest (and last) SDK from `Github <https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit>`_.
+Earlier versions might still be accessible through `direct links <https://github.com/aenhancers/javascript-tools-guide/issues/2#issuecomment-1019312237>`_.

-ESTK 3.8 is included with CS6, while ES3.5 is available as a standalone download:

-- Windows: `AdobeExtendScriptToolkit3.5.0-mul.zip <http://download.adobe.com/pub/adobe/devnet/scripting/estk/AdobeExtendScriptToolkit3.5.0-mul.zip>`_ (`mirror <https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit>`_)

-- MacOS: `AdobeExtendScriptToolkit3.5.0-mul.dmg <http://download.adobe.com/pub/adobe/devnet/scripting/estk/AdobeExtendScriptToolkit3.5.0-mul.dmg>`_ (`mirror <https://github.com/Adobe-CEP/CEP-Resources/tree/master/ExtendScript-Toolkit>`_)

 The samples are located under the ExtendScript SDK root directory: